 By her example, Susan Beacham convinced me that you can benefit from having a financial mentor.
 Maybe you’re lucky enough to have a parent or sibling who makes checkbook digits dance like a ballerina, or can turn a few extra pennies into profitable investments worth 1,000 times as much.
 If so, that’s fabulous and I hope you’re making the most of that intellectual treasure trove.

 But mentoring involves so much more — including a willingness to guide and lead.
 And for those of us hailing from dysfunctional family backgrounds in terms of finance, money matters often appear clear as mud.
 To share some of my own story: My paternal great grandmother accumulated more than 20 rental homes in her lifetime.
 My grandfather squandered them all, and his son (my father) went through adulthood without learning how to balance a checkbook.
 He declared bankruptcy at least once that I know of, and perhaps twice.
 And his salary — let alone how he invested it — was always a mystery.

-After emerging from horrible debt in my late 20s (a story I wrote about in a previous column), I made it a priority to seek financial mentorship and guidance.
+After emerging from horrible debt in my late 20s, I made it a priority to seek financial mentorship and guidance.
 Susan Beacham isn’t the only money mentor I’ve had, but she certainly fits all the requirements on this eight-point checklist that I invite you to consider and adapt for your needs.

 When looking for a financial mentor, ask yourself:

 I met Susan Beacham through my work as a journalist.
 Who do you know, or whom have you met, that might make a good money mentor?
 The answer could be as close as your LinkedIn connections, or mobile phone address book.
 Start there — and if you come up cold, ask someone you trust who they turn to.